nicksagona/popcorn-v1-legacy/README.md

 ##### Auto-Routing

-An additional feature is "auto-routing" in which the URI is mapped to the method within the controller class.
-So, in the above example, this will work for the URI "/hello" as well:
+An additional feature is "auto-routing" in which the URL is mapped to the method within the controller class.
+So, in the above example, this will work for the URL "/hello" as well:

     $pop = new Pop\Pop();